LifeWithVetta

 Final Tips Before You Arrive

-• Download apps before landing
+• download the apps before you land

-• Set up payment methods early
+• set up payment methods early

-• Enable location services
+• enable location services

-• Expect to rely on apps daily
+• expect to rely on apps daily, not occasionally